 Music Other Than the Radio

 Montana radio stations can do a pretty awesome job of blasting out great tunes, but depending on where you’re traveling, the radio signals just might not make it up that mountain.
 Because no road trip is ever complete without the perfect playlist, we recommend going seriously old school.
 Burned CDs are still my favorite, especially when I dig into old ones and wonder what I was thinking when I put all that music together!
-But, if BlueTooth or an aux cord are more your style, just make sure you have some good driving tunes ready to roll for your big Montana adventure.
-Passenger picks the music, right?
+But, if BlueTooth or an aux cord is more your style, just make sure you have some good driving tunes ready to roll for your big Montana adventure.
+The passenger picks the music, right?
 Rules of the road!

 A Good Camera